oracle/graal/compiler/src/org.graalvm.bisect/src/org/graalvm/bisect/doc-files/ProfBisect.md

 ```
 Method java.util.stream.ReduceOps$ReduceOp.evaluateSequential(PipelineHelper, Spliterator)
     ...
-    Compilation 9068 (19.74% of graal execution, 11.64% of total) in experiment 1 vs compilation 12622 (16.24% of graal execution, 9.74% of total) in experiment 2
+    Compilation 9068 (19.74% of Graal execution, 11.64% of total) in experiment 1 vs compilation 12622 (16.24% of Graal execution, 9.74% of total) in experiment 2
           RootPhase
               Parsing
                   GraphBuilderPhase